-- History or English language arts educators at public or independent schools
+- History or English language arts educator at a public or independent school

 - Advisor at a religious organization

-- Citizens involved in interfaith and multifaith collaborations
+- Citizen involved in interfaith and multifaith collaborations

 You take five courses to obtain a professional graduate certificate in religious studies and education.